THE DMD REGISTRY

 Joining the Registry may give you or your child the opportunity to participate in research studies.
 If you are enrolled, you will receive a newsletter at least once a year about Registry activities and research advances in Duchenne Muscular Dystrophy.

-The Registry is controlled by Action Duchenne Ltd in compliance with the Data Protection Act (1998).
+The Registry is controlled by Action Duchenne Ltd in compliance with the Data Protection Act (1998) and GDPR (2018).

 Registration and access is only authorised to people who are registered with a clinician in their country of residence because they have been diagnosed as having either Duchenne or Becker Muscular Dystrophy, are a carrier of a variant in the Dystrophin gene or are the parent or guardian of a child with a variant in the Dystrophin gene.